cdeboever3/pptmut/README.md

 `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the pypptmut package and have these changes instantly propagated.

+## R

+You will need an R installation linked with rpy2 that is installed for the python installation that you will run the notebooks with.
+You will need to install Bioconductor and Gviz.